Reed-CompBio/spras/CONTRIBUTING.md

 ### Step 4: Make the Local Neighborhood wrapper accessible through SPRAS
 Import the new class `LocalNeighborhood` in `src/runner.py` so the wrapper functions can be accessed.
 Add an entry for Local Neighborhood to the configuration file `config/config.yaml` and set `include: true`.
+As a convention, algorithm names are written in all lowercase without special characters.
 Local Neighborhood has no other parameters.
 Optionally set `include: false` for the other pathway reconstruction algorithms to make testing faster.